RevenueCat/docs/docs/dashboard-and-metrics/charts/churn-chart.md

 For each period we measure:

 1. Actives: The count of paid, active (unexpired) subscriptions at the beginning of the period.
-2. Actives Lost: The count of paid subscriptions that have expired within the period, minus those that have resubscribed.
+2. Churned Actives: The count of paid subscriptions that have expired within the period, minus those that have resubscribed.

 ### Formula

-([Actives Lost] / [Actives]) \* 100 = Churn Rate
+([Churned Actives] / [Actives]) \* 100 = Churn Rate

 ## FAQs